NeerajS943/Neeraj/README.md

 Technologies: React JS, Canva.

 Work Description: This week I have been assigned with the task to create a character for the LMS page.
-So I have worked on create=ing characters using canva.
+So I have worked on creating characters using canva.
 Also apart from that I have helped other team(Nirmai, Manish) in creating a pagination bar for the LMS.
 ![spr4](https://user-images.githubusercontent.com/70902457/120306848-efbc4f00-c2ef-11eb-8870-04da2315e66d.PNG)